oii-CR/Admin/Course_Repo_Maintenance/Adding_Students_to_repo.md

 - Create a new GitHub team for a GitHub classroom.

-- Grant the team access to OII-CR
+- Grant the team access to OII-CR (to be done with a script via the GitHub REST API)

 - Add students to the GitHub classroom -  we suppose we may automatically fill in student name from Canvas roster, and when students sign into GitHub classroom with their own GitHub account, their name will be automatically linked with their GitHub account.
 This automatically gives them access to OII-CR.
 For this part, please refer to [this guide](https://docs.github.com/en/education/manage-coursework-with-github-classroom/teach-with-github-classroom/connect-a-learning-management-system-to-github-classroom) for more detailed guidance.